- Download our Moving to Mexico Guide (PDF)

 + PRO: Efficient and diverse transport networks

-When travelling around the country and within cities and towns, there are many options.
-Some cities are walkable, while expats may prefer a car in others.
+When travelling around Mexico and within its cities and towns, there are many options.
+Some cities are walkable, while expats may prefer to have a car in others.
 Taxis and ride-hailing apps are available and easy to use, while first-class buses are comfortable and affordable.
 Major cities also have metro systems.

 - CON: Driving restrictions in urban areas